djtolentino/djtolentino/README.md

 # Hi, I'm Diego! 👋

-An engineer with a passion for translating numbers into meaningful data.
-I'm interested in using machine learning to gather insight and predict feature behavior.
+I'm a data enthusiast with a passion for translating numbers into meaningful data.

 ## 🛠 Tools
 * ✏ Languages: Python, MATLAB, R